MAXILLA ANATOMY

 • Transmit posterior superior alveolar vessels

-• Supply molar teeth
+• Supply your molar teeth

 Nasal Surface